spapas/mailer_server/README.md

 mailer_server
 =============

 A mailer server for use with your own SMTP server.
-You install the app, configure it with your SMTP server and can use the API (and other feautures) to send emails.
+You install the app, configure it with your SMTP server and can use the API (and other features) to send emails.

 Some features